Prices increase tonight on TechCrunch’s virtual founder workshop event, TC Early Stage – TechCrunch

 - How to create great growth assets for paid channels: Learn about the right ways and wrong ways to create great assets for paid channels, landing pages and more in this teardown workshop with Asher King Abramson, a top growth marketer who has worked with 100+ successful startups.
 Submit your landing page and ads beforehand for a chance to receive feedback live onstage.

 - What scale-stage execs need to know about culture and D&I during hypergrowth: Your company’s culture and commitment to diversity and inclusion shouldn’t take a backseat when hiring at scale.
 Hear from Sarah Nahm, CEO of Lever, on how her company has evolved their culture as they grew from 20 to 250 while keeping D&I at the forefront of how they hire.
-A leader in the D&I and hiring space, Sarah will share actionable advice from Lever, her time at Google, and examples from leaders in the tech industry.
+A leader in the D&I and hiring space, Sarah will share actionable advice from Lever, her time at Google and examples from leaders in the tech industry.

 - How to sell an idea when you don’t have a product: It takes money to make money.
 But first, you must get the money on board.
 Hear from seed-stage investor Charles Hudson about what it takes to convert investors when all you have to show is a great idea and an understanding of the market.

 You still have a month to prepare for TC Early Stage 2020, but only a few hours left to keep $50 in your pocket.
-Don’t miss out — buy your pass before prices increase tonight at 11:59 pm (PT).
+Don’t miss out — buy your pass before prices increase tonight at 11:59 p.m.
+(PDT).

 Is your company interested in sponsoring TC Early Stage?
 Contact our sponsorship sales team by filling out this form.